Increasing SQNR by Increasing the Sample Rate

-To sample at 𝑏 = 1 and get 𝑏 = 16 worth of quality (98 dB), how fast do we need to sample?
+To sample at 𝑏 = 1 and have a quality of 𝑏 = 16 (98dB), how fast do we need to sample?

 Therefore, if our original sample rate was 44.1 kHz, our new sample rate would need to be approximately 1.45 GHz.

-A high sample rate, as in the example above, tends to be impractical and sometimes undesirable.
+A high sample rate tends to be impractical and sometimes undesirable.
 However, there are alternative techniques with more relaxed sample rates.
 These techniques include:

 - Differential quantization/delta modulation encodes the difference between two successive samples rather than encoding every sample as-is.
-If the consecutive samples are correlated—as we might expect for band-limited signals—the difference (delta) between the samples tends to be small and results in less quantization noise.
-Delta modulation is presented in the next lesson.
+If the consecutive samples are correlated—as we might expect for band-limited signals—the difference between the samples tends to be small and results in less quantization noise.
+The next lesson discusses delta modulation in more detail.